aarontcheng/Concentration-Game/README.md

 3. Button to restart or logout of account

-4. Players will log in with their username and passcode
+4. Players will log in with their username and password

+## Plan for implementation

+### Front End
+- Don't store data in database yet, but in a list,
+- Using component not function hook
+- Create component for a generic card
+- Use map to create 52 cards
+- Create component for the display of the cards
+- Create component for timer
+- Create component to display the user name and fastest time
+- Modals for restart and logout

+### Back End
+- Flask server to connect
+- psql for database